-Overall, we felt that this mattress works good for side sleeping in that it has a soft top comfort layers that hug and mold to your hips and shoulders and prevent the development of pressure points on your body.
+Overall, we felt that this mattress works good for side sleepers, in that it has a soft top comfort layers that hug and mold to your hips and shoulders and prevent the development of pressure points on your body.

-It provides you with just the right amount of comfort necessary for side sleeping position without causing you to feel enveloped by foam, and is firm enough for back and stomach sleepers as well.
+It provides you with just the right amount of comfort necessary for side sleeping position without causing you to feel enveloped by foam, and is firm enough for back sleepers and stomach sleepers as well.

-The Allswel Luxe Classic mattress is quite comfortable, with the extra soft and plush top comfort layers and the cooling cover material providing a soft and supple sleeping environment, while the various foam layers below work to support and contour the body during sleep.
+This all foam mattress is quite comfortable, with the extra soft and plush top comfort layers and the cooling cover material providing a soft and supple sleeping environment, while the various foam layers below work to support and contour the body during sleep.

 Although we both sunk into this mattress to a certain degree, especially me as I’m significantly heavier from Kaye (230 lbs vs. 115), it did not cause us to feel trapped in foam or Kaye to experience that sinking down into a hole feel that traditional memory foam mattresses tend to cause.